GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Disclaimer

-The FIDO2 CoA developed this playbook along with content developed by the Phishing-Resistant Authenticator Working Group of the ICAM Subcommittee.
+The FIDO2 CoA developed this playbook, along with content developed by the Phishing-Resistant Authenticator Working Group of the ICAM Subcommittee.
 U.S. Federal Executive Branch agencies can use this playbook to plan and integrate phishing-resistant authenticators into their agency ICAM processes.
-This playbook is not an official policy, mandated action, nor does it provide authoritative information technology terms.
+This playbook is not an official policy, mandates agency action, nor does it provide authoritative information technology terms.
 It includes best practices to supplement existing federal policies and builds upon Office of Management and Budget Memorandum 22-09 and existing FICAM guidance and playbooks.
-Subject areas with intersecting scopes, such as credentialing, lifecycle management, authenticator binding, and authenticator assurance levels are considered only to the extent that they relate to identifying and implementing phishing-resistant authentication.
-Privileged access management (e.g., superusers, domain administrators) is out of scope for this playbook.
+Subject areas with intersecting scopes, such as credentialing, lifecycle management, authenticator binding, and authenticator assurance levels, are considered only to the extent they relate to identifying and implementing phishing-resistant authentication.
+Privileged access management (e.g., superusers, domain administrators) is out of the scope of this playbook.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">This playbook will be updated when NIST Special Publication 800-63-4 and 800--157-1 is published.</h4>
+    <h4 class="usa-alert__heading">This playbook will be updated when NIST Special Publication 800-63-4 and 800-157-1 is published.</h4>
   </div>
 </div>

 # Phishing-Resistant 101

-While network attacks have become more complex, phishing continues to be one of the main tactics used to compromise credentials and infiltrate networks to move laterally and compromise data.
-While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent in the clear, malicious Transport Layer Security inspection, social engineering, and lack of user awareness.
-Even though a PIV credential is the primary authentication method for federal users, many agencies continue to rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
+While network attacks have become more complex, phishing remains one of the main tactics used to compromise credentials and infiltrate networks to move laterally and compromise data.
+While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent unencrypted, malicious Transport Layer Security (TLS) inspection, social engineering, and lack of user awareness.
+Even though a PIV credential is the primary authentication method for federal users, many agencies rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
 Agencies must focus on replacing these susceptible authenticators with phishing-resistant methods.

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">Phishing-resistant authentication refers to authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system..</h4>
+    <h4 class="usa-alert__heading">Phishing-resistant authentication refers to authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.</h4>
   </div>
 </div>

 The requirement for phishing-resistant methods is outlined in OMB Memo 22-09, the Federal Zero Trust Strategy.
-While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, they will evidently run into the challenges in deploying Public Key Infrastructure (PKI) and smart cards.
+While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, Public Key Infrastructure (PKI) and smart cards (like the PIV and PIV-Interoperable credential) have specific challenges that limit their use with all users and on all systems.
 These challenges include:
-1.	**Device limitations with physical card readers** – Card readers are optimized for desktop or laptops, but more and more federal workforce use mobile devices.
+1.	**Device limitations with physical card readers** – Card readers are optimized for desktops or laptops, but more and more federal workforce use mobile devices.
 This also includes the cost and complexity of deploying Derived PIV solutions.
-2.	**Burdensome PIV credential requirements** - A PIV credential recipient must physically go to an issuance station and not all recipients live within a 50 mile radius.
+2.	**Burdensome PIV credential requirements** - A PIV credential recipient must physically go to an issuance station; not all recipients live within a 50-mile radius.
-3. **Supply chain disruptions** - Wait times for PIV credentials may increase by weeks as a result of acqusitions, scheduling delays, or global supply chain availability of processors.
+3.  **Supply chain disruptions** - The average time to receive a PIV credential is two weeks from when it is ready to be issued.
+This can be further delayed by acquisition decisions, scheduling delays, or global supply chain availability of processors.
-3.	**Ineligible PIV population** - A PIV credential is only issued to individuals with a continuing need for physical and logical access that extends beyond six months.
+3.	**Ineligible PIV population** - A PIV credential is only issued to individuals needing physical and logical access beyond six months.
 4.	**Technology doesn’t support PKI or the Federal PKI policy validation method** - This challenge is decreasing as more software providers natively support certificate-based authentication, but very few support certificate policy-based validation.

-Up to this point, the typical agency approach to handle this community of users is through either separate access management systems or exception policies.
-Both approaches add cost, complexity, and manual processes that can potentially put agency mission or data at risk.
-One of the main reasons behind the Federal Zero Trust Strategy identity actions steps is recognizing that a PIV credential will not be a practical option for all systems and situations.
-Agencies are permitted to use phishing-resistant authenticators (such as FIDO2 and Web Authentication-based authenticators).
-Additionally, agencies are also encouraged to pursue greatest use of passwordless Multi-Factor Authentication (MFA) which can be interpreted in two ways.
+Up to this point, the typical agency approach to handle users and systems that can't use PKI or do not have a PIV credential is through separate access management systems or exception policies.
+Both approaches add cost, complexity, and manual processes, potentially risking an agency's mission or data.
+Agencies can use other phishing-resistant authenticators such as FIDO2 and WebAuthN.
+Additionally, agencies are encouraged to use passwordless Multi-Factor Authentication (MFA), which can be interpreted in two ways.

+**Types of Passwordless Approaches**
-1. An MFA that doesn’t use a password (e.g., replace username and password and a security key with a PIN and security key); or
+1. An MFA that doesn't use a password but a different knowledge-factor such as a PIN.
+A knowledge factor is user-friendly but potentially risky because it is a static value that can be easily shared.
-2. An MFA that doesn't use a knowledge factor (e.g., replace a PIN and security key with a fingerprint and a laptop Trusted Platform Module (TPM)).
+2. AN MFA that doesn't leverage any knowledge factor, such as a device (possession) and a face (biometric).

 Figure 1.
 The Passwordless MFA
  <img src="{{site.baseurl}}/assets/playbooks/pra-1-passwordless.png" align="center" alt="Multifactor Authentication includes using two different factors; something you have like a phone or laptop, something you are like a fingerprint or face recognition, or something you know like a password or security question answer.
 Passwordless can either be an MA that doesn't use a password or that doesn't use something you know.">

-Some agencies are deploying FIDO2 solutions leveraging a laptop TPM and biometric to replace username and passwords, but also improve the user experience.
+Some agencies are deploying FIDO2 solutions leveraging a laptop TPM and biometric to replace usernames and passwords to improve the user experience.
 More lessons learned from the FIDO2 Community of Action can be found below.

 ## What is Phishing?

-Phishing is a technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
-It’s not the only way an attacker can gain access to the system.
-Here are six MITRE ATT&CK Tactics, Techniques, and Procedures most commonly used for credential-based attacks.
+Phishing is a technique for attempting to acquire sensitive data, such as bank account numbers, through fraudulent solicitation in email or on a website, in which the perpetrator masquerades as a legitimate business or reputable person.
+It’s not the only way an attacker can access a system.
+Six MITRE ATT&CK Tactics, Techniques, and Procedures (TTP) are commonly used for credential-based attacks.

 Figure 2.
 MITRE ATT&CK TTPs for Phishing and Credential-based attacks.
   <img src="{{site.baseurl}}/assets/playbooks/pra-2-mitre.png" align="center" alt="Most alternative authenticators used today such as username and password, one time pin, or push notifications are susceptible to common attacks such as phishing, compromised accounts, adversary in the middle, brute force, MFA interception, or MFA fatigue.
 Hardware keys like PKI or FIDO are less prone to these types of attacks.">